Breakthrough in childhood brain tumor drugs

 There is a big breakthrough in childhood brain tumor drug development.
 Children’s brain tumors are a more common malignant disease in children.
 Recent research has found that a new cocktail drug can treat common childhood brain tumors.

 Researchers in the United States have discovered a new combination therapy for the treatment of highly aggressive neuroblastoma.
 In laboratory tests, the drug killed cancer cells without any toxicity to normal cells, and researchers hope to conduct clinical trials of the drug.
 Robert Wechsler-Reya, an adjunct professor at the Sanford Burnham Prebys Medical Institute, said: “Our goal is to confirm that the drug has low toxicity properties.
-In this case, we will soon apply the drug from the laboratory to clinical treatment because New clinical treatment options are urgently needed by doctors and patients. “
+Because doctors and patients in this case urgently require new clinical treatment options, we will soon apply the drug from the laboratory to clinical treatment.

 By combining with other drugs, new compounds that inhibit tumors are screened in vitro and in vivo.